How to look for records of... High Court of Admiralty

 This is a guide to finding records of the High Court of Admiralty c1450-1995 at The National Archives.
 These are predominantly records of:

-- civil trials heard by the court to establish whether or not a captured ship had been lawfully seized and what should happen to it and its contents – known as ‘prize jurisdiction’
+- civil trials heard by the court to establish whether or not a ship captured or seized in wartime had been lawfully taken, and what should happen to it and its contents – known as ‘prize jurisdiction’.
+This included captures of slave ships after 1807

 - civil trials held by the court covering commercial disputes, disputes over wages, collisions, pilotage, salvage and so on – known as ‘instance jurisdiction’